mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Server.md

 DELETE /v1/servers/:name
 ```

-The _:name_ in the URI must map to a server name with all whitespace replaced
-with hyphens.

-A server can only be deleted if it is not used by any services or monitors.
+A server can only be deleted if it is not used by any services or
+monitors.

 #### Response